 Originally from New York City, I began my career in television working as a production assistant and segment producer for a variety of programs including, Ryan’s Hope, Good Morning America, The CBS Morning Program and Live!
 Regis & Kathie Lee.

-Following the 2012 Sandy Hook Elementary School shootings, I became active in Newtown’s recovery efforts joining a number of community initiatives including co-founding the annual, Newtown YogaFestival.
+Following the 2012 Sandy Hook Elementary School shootings, I became active in Newtown’s recovery efforts working as Community Outreach Director for a local non-profit and co-founding the annual, Newtown Yoga Festival.
 In 2014, I joined The Newtown Recovery and Resiliency Team as a care coordinator.
 The team, funded by the US Department of Justice, was established to assist community members in accessing therapeutic and financial resources in the post traumatic aftermath of the Sandy Hook School shootings.

 My first book, “A Gift of Hindsight: Reflections of Successes.
 Failures and Lessons Learned from Seasoned Parents and Parenting Experts” was published in 2018.
 I have also written for Grown & Flown and The Huffington Post.